 1. Notification Emails for New Submissions

-When your students submitted an assignment, you will receive a CN notification email.
+When your students submit an assignment, you will receive a CN notification email.
 Clicking an assignment link in the message will take you directly to the submission(s) in the course Dropbox.

 By default, the notification emails for new assignment submissions are sent out daily.
 You can log in to your CN account and go to Notification Settings to modify its frequency.